Lua-Project/lua-5.4.4-sandbox-escape/README.md

     end
     ```

-- global_State, lua_State structure size change
+- Changing size of global_State, lua_State structure

     When running the existing exploit, to create fake global_State and fake lua_State, a string is created as much as the size of the structure.
 At this time, the size of the structure changes and this is reflected.